 See below for the full video transcription.

 Hi guys.
-My name is Daniel.
-I’m the Inbound Marketing Executive here at Flaunt Digital, and today I’m going to be talking about some tips that you can use to help smash your Instagram strategy.
+My name is Daniel; I’m the Inbound Marketing Executive here at Flaunt Digital.
+Here are 11 marketing tips to help grow your business on Instagram.

 So, number one, the first tip that I’m going to be sharing today, is simply to switch your profile to a business account.
 How you do this, you simply go into your settings and there’s a section that says, “Switch to business profile.”
 You have to have your Instagram page linked to a Facebook page to be able to do this.
 And what it allows you to do, it gives you access to extra features that are only available to businesses.
 So, for example, if you’ve ever noticed an account that has a ‘contact us’ button, for example, their telephone, or an address, or something like that on their profile, that’s because they’re a business account.
 You can also use it for a few other things that are going to be mentioned in this video.
 So, for example, analytics and being able to access Instagram adverts as well.